Anna Nguyen “Speaks Up And Sticks Out”

-This program supports women who returning to technology after a hiatus.
-“IBM is super progressive and super inclusive,” Anna says, referencing their official opposition of “the bathroom bill” and explicit support of the U.S. House of Representative’s “diversity bill.”
+This program supports women returning to technology after a hiatus.
+“IBM is super progressive and super inclusive,” Anna says, referencing their official opposition to “bathroom bills” and explicit support of the U.S. House of Representative’s “diversity bill.”
 When it comes to the LGBTQ community, Anna says, “IBM is the equal to any other tech company.”

 Despite her supportive work environment, Anna has not yet explicitly come out at IBM.
 “I don’t feel that it’s important or that it should matter because cisgender people don’t need to go around and tell their colleagues they’re cisgender.
 The only concern I have is that people might get offended that I haven’t trusted them enough to tell them sooner.”